 Once you're eligible to participate in a 403(b) plan, you can make Roth contributions regardless of your salary level.
-(This is in contrast to a Roth IRA where your contributions may be reduced, or you may not be eligible to contribute at all, if your income exceeds certain amounts.)
+(This is in contrast to a Roth IRA where your ability to contribute may be limited or eliminated if your income exceeds certain amounts.)

 How much can I contribute?

-But keep in mind that if you also contribute to a 401(k), SIMPLE, SAR-SEP, or another 403(b) plan, your total contributions to all of these plans — both pre-tax and Roth — can't exceed $19,000 (plus catch-up contributions) in 2019.
+But keep in mind that if you also contribute to a 401(k), SIMPLE, SAR-SEP, or another 403(b) plan, your total contributions to all of these plans — both pre-tax and Roth — can't exceed $19,500 (plus catch-up contributions) in 2021 (unchanged from 2020).
 It's up to you to make sure you don't exceed these limits if you contribute to plans of more than one employer.

 Can I also contribute to a Roth IRA?

 Yes.
 Your participation in a Roth 403(b) plan has no impact on your ability to contribute to a Roth IRA.
 You can contribute to both if you wish (assuming you meet the Roth IRA income limits).
-You can contribute up to $6,000 to a Roth IRA in 2019, $7,000 if you're age 50 or older (or, if less, 100% of your taxable compensation).
+You can contribute up to $6,000 to a Roth IRA in 2021, $7,000 if you're age 50 or older (or, if less, 100% of your taxable compensation).
 These limits remain unchanged from 2020.2

 Should I make pre-tax or Roth 403(b) contributions?